jimpatricksullivan/bgg-game-picker/readme.md

 #BoardGameGeek Game Picker

-This is a WIP JavaScript application that uses the [boardgamegeek.com api](http://boardgamegeek.com/wiki/page/BGG_XML_API) to select a random owned game in a user's [collection](http://boardgamegeek.com/wiki/page/collection) which meets certain criteria, such as number of players, maximum run time, or minimum rating.
+This is a JavaScript application that uses the [boardgamegeek.com api](http://boardgamegeek.com/wiki/page/BGG_XML_API) to select a random owned game in a user's [collection](http://boardgamegeek.com/wiki/page/collection) which meets certain criteria, such as number of players, maximum run time, or minimum rating.
 Handy when you have lots of games and can't decide what to play.

-To see the app in action, go here: http://immense-waters-4279.herokuapp.com/
+You can try it here: http://bgg-game-picker.herokuapp.com

 ##Running this app locally